 And did it my way

 Americans love a fighter—someone who can take the punch and get up from the canvas.
 In real life, things don’t work that way.
 People lose their jobs and slip into depression, and all the optimism in the world isn’t going to make a difference to someone who feels utterly worthless.
-You can fight until you turn black and blue but when you’re trying to work an employment system where your chances of getting a job depend largely on favoritism or dumb luck, fighting isn’t going to get you anywhere.
+You can fight until you turn black and blue but when you’re trying to navigate an employment system where your chances of getting a job depend largely on favoritism or dumb luck, fighting isn’t going to get you anywhere.
 Although this final verse is heartbreaking and full of anguish, it has the undying virtue of emotional honesty.
 This was a man frightened and astonished by what was happening in the world, feelings that many of us living in the present can easily relate to.

 The final song in the trilogy, “The Scorpion Departs, But Never Returns,” superficially relates the story of the USS Scorpion, a US Navy submarine that was lost due to an “unexplained catastrophic event” that caused the ship to be crushed by the sheer pressure of the ocean’s depths, killing all 99 crewmen.
-In the liner notes for Rehearsals for Retirement/Gunfight at Carnegie Hall, Richie Unterberger noted that, “it could just be taken as a tale of a ship lost at sea, it also reflects directionlessness Ochs saw in both the course of America and within his own life.”
+In the liner notes for Rehearsals for Retirement/Gunfight at Carnegie Hall, Richie Unterberger noted “It could just be taken as a tale of a ship lost at sea, it also reflects directionlessness Ochs saw in both the course of America and within his own life.”
 The depiction of the captain as an unresponsive, uncommunicative leader captures the aimlessness one feels when leaders fail to live up to their responsibilities, but it also points out the problematic nature of depending on leaders to protect us from harm.
 In the last two verses, Phil gamely attempts to balance hope and despair, but in the end, comes firmly down on the side of anguish and self-doubt:

 The radio is begging them to come back to the shore